What is it?

 The Coaching Assistant qualification is for those who wish to take their first step into coaching.

-The Coaching Assistant qualification provides prospective coaches with an introduction to coaching athletics via a range of run, jump and throwing skills and activities.
-It will also focus on the introduction the fundamental movement skills that underpins athletics activities.
+Our athletics Coaching Assistant qualification provides prospective coaches with an introduction to coaching athletics via a range of run, jump and throwing skills and activities.
+It will also focus on the introduction of the fundamental movement skills that underpin athletics activities.
 To support the multi-event approach for developing athletes, Coaching Assistants will be expected to assist in the delivery of a range of sessions that develop running, jumping and throwing skills in their club.

 Our coaching journey is supported by British Athletics’ coaching qualifications.